-On Site Opera is seeking interns to work within our rapidly growing organization during fall 2017.
+On Site Opera is seeking interns to work within our rapidly growing organization for semester-long internships.
 Interns will work directly with the Executive Director and the General & Artistic Director in the areas of fundraising, marketing, and general nonprofit administration.
 This is a very hands-on and comprehensive internship program, affording the selected candidates the opportunity to learn the many facets of how nonprofit performing arts groups operate.

 We welcome applications from rising arts administration professionals, performers eager to learn about the administrative side of the field, or students of other professions who want to learn more about the opera industry.